tequeter/dryspec/README.md

 ### Other files

-The user MAY create other files under `docs/specs/`.
+The user MAY create other specification files.

 Most notably, these topics are currently out of LeanSDD's scope.
 The agent SHALL NOT attempt to create or update them without explicit instruction by the user.